rohan843/CTFs/picoCTF_112_tunn3l_v1s10n/README.md

 Ok, I followed the format given [here](http://www.ece.ualberta.ca/~elliott/ee552/studentAppNotes/2003_w/misc/bmp_file_format/bmp_file_format.htm) and corrected the size of `InfoHeader` to 40 (its equivalent in hex).

 This allowed the image to be opened in viewer, but the only text in the image was `notaflag{sorry}` 😑.

+---

+I ran `zsteg` on the bitmap image.
+It said that there was extra data after the image end.
+I have extracted that data using `dd` but still have no idea what this data is.
+Right now, it just seems to be random bytes that break `zsh` display when output using `cat`.